The Problem:

 Dear _____,

 My name is ___ and I live at ____.
 I am very concerned about plastic pollution, and I am outraged that there are preemptions in the state of Florida that prevent my town from passing ordinances to reduce certain single use plastics.
 Plastic pollution is a threat to our oceans and marine life, to human health, to climate, and to our tourism based economy.
 There should be statewide action to reduce single use plastics, or local municipalities should have home rule on this issue.
 Please take action to reduce single use plastics statewide or at least work to remove the preemptions.
-I would like you to OPPOSE HB 1197/SB 1240, and instead, support a bill to repeal the preemptions on single-use plastic bags and polystyrene foam, and/or a statewide bill to reduce single-use plastics.
+Please cosponsor and support SB 240/HB 575 which would be a good step forward.

 Thank you.